Phone: (806) 834-0577

 Office: School of Music, Room 225

 John Singleton Hollins is a native of South Carolina and has appeared on national and international concert stages and in liturgical settings as a conductor, pianist, organist, cembalist, baritone soloist, clinician, and professional chorister.
-He has performed at both divisional and national conventions of the American Choral Directors Association and served as a Repertoire and Standards Chair for the ACDA Southern Division.
-Having served as the conductor and course instructor of every choral ensemble of Texas Tech University (a total of seven ensembles, excluding opera choruses) since coming to Lubbock in 2002, Dr. Hollins is currently an Associate Director of Choral Studies at TTU and the Artistic Director of The Lubbock Chorale.
-He designs and guides a four-semester sequence of studies in choral literature for graduate students, teaches undergraduate conducting, leads graduate seminars in hymnology and liturgical studies, directs doctoral research projects, maintains a small organ studio, oversees care of the Ballenger Holtkamp-Noack grand organ, and engages in independent studies in vocal performance, collaborative piano, advanced choral research, and lyric diction.
+He has performed at both divisional and national conventions of the American Choral Directors Association, and served as a Repertoire and Standards Chair for the ACDA Southern Division.
+Having served as the conductor and course instructor of every choral ensemble of Texas Tech University (a total of seven ensembles, excluding opera choruses) since coming to Lubbock in 2002, Dr. Hollins currently serves as Associate Director of Choral Studies at Texas Tech University, designing and guiding a four-semester sequence of studies in choral literature for graduate students, teaching undergraduate conducting, leading graduate seminars in hymnology and liturgical studies, directing doctoral research projects, maintaining a small organ studio, overseeing care of the Ballenger Holtkamp-Noack grand organ, and engaging in independent studies in vocal performance, collaborative piano, advanced choral research, and lyric diction.
 Dr. Hollins was one of only four international artists invited to teach and perform for the inaugural festival of the International Center for Collaboration in the Musical Arts in Johannesburg and Pretoria, South Africa.
+He has served as a faculty vocal coach for Music in the Marché, an intensive vocal performance program held in Mondavio, Italy.
 Hollins also conducted the Midland-Odessa Symphony Orchestra for Standing Ovation: a Homecoming, a Midland Opera gala featuring world-renowned Grammy Award-winning mezzo-soprano Susan Graham.
 He has appeared numerous times as a guest conductor of the Lubbock Symphony Orchestra, most recently for Handel's complete Messiah with The Lubbock Chorale.

-As Artistic Director of The Lubbock Chorale, Dr. Hollins has fervently worked for promoting a higher sense of organizational effectiveness; growing corporate sponsorship and season donors; developing a vitally active scholarship program, including two new endowments; organizing community outreach promotional appearances and presentations; nurturing collaboration with other organizations in the South Plains, such as Lubbock Symphony Orchestra, Lubbock Moonlight Musicals, Ballet Lubbock, the West Texas Children's Chorus, area school districts, the Louise Hopkins Underwood Center for the Arts, The Helen Jones Foundation, The CH Foundation, the Lubbock Inc. Cultural Arts Grant Program, and Lubbock Music Clubs; mounting an international tour to Europe and supporting two nationally prestigious performances in New York's Carnegie and Alice Tully Halls; facilitating two newly commissioned works by cutting-edge composers, and eight guest conductors and clinicians.
-The Chorale is planning its next international tour to Ireland in 2022.
+Dr. Hollins served The Lubbock Chorale, the oldest civic choral organization in the South Plains, for 18 years, from 2002 until 2020.
+As Artistic Director, he fervently worked for promoting a higher sense of organizational effectiveness; growing corporate sponsorship and season donors; developing a vitally active scholarship program, including two new endowments; organizing community outreach promotional appearances and presentations; nurturing collaboration with other organizations in the South Plains, such as Lubbock Symphony Orchestra, Lubbock Moonlight Musicals, Ballet Lubbock, the West Texas Children's Chorus, area school districts, the Louise Hopkins Underwood Center for the Arts, The Helen Jones Foundation, The CH Foundation, the Lubbock Inc. Cultural Arts Grant Program, and Lubbock Music Clubs; mounting an international tour to Europe and supporting two nationally prestigious performances in New York's Carnegie and Alice Tully Halls; facilitating two newly commissioned works by cutting-edge composers, and numerous guest conductors and clinicians.

 Dr. Hollins formerly served as the Music Director and Conductor of the TTU Graduate Opera Project and as a conductor and vocal coach for the TTU Music Theatre program.
 Productions under his baton at Texas Tech included Susannah (Floyd), The Turn of the Screw (Britten), Suor Angelica (Puccini), Iolanthe (Sullivan), Candide (Bernstein), Orpheus in the Underworld (Offenbach), Le Nozze di Figaro (Mozart), Orfeo (Gluck), I Capuleti e i Montecchi (Bellini), Un Ballo in Maschera (Verdi), Carmen (Bizet), and a world-premiere version of The Last Leaf (Remson).
 Hollins has also artistically shaped TTU productions of The Bartered Bride, La Traviata, Die Zauberflöte, Too Many Sopranos, West Side Story, The Ballad of Baby Doe, La Clemenza di Tito, Gianni Schicchi, and Il Barbiere di Siviglia.
 He also conducted professional productions of Les Misérables, Cats, Mary Poppins, and Peter Pan for Lubbock Moonlight Musicals, each featuring nationally and internationally renowned artists.
 He has performed throughout Eastern Germany, including Berlin, Thale, Burg Falkenstein, Wust, Vieritz, Jerichow, Quedlinburg, Halberstadt, Dresden, and Leipzig.
 He also appeared in concert with coloratura-soprano Kathy McNeil and tenor Oliver Lucero in Prague, Czech Republic.